TeselaGen/fsml.org/README.md

 This project was generated using [Nx](https://nx.dev).

+## General Code Layout
+Most code should go under /packages (all "importables") /app is a light wrapper for distributables (web server, cli tool) -> this is where any e2e tests should live

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.